 A stack-less re-convergence algorithm was proposed by Collange (2011) as an alternative to the default stack-based re-convergence algorithm.
 Their algorithm was able to achieve higher performance than the default one.
 Another approach for increasing occupancy using the SIMT architecture is proposed by Fung and Aamodt (2011).
 They introduced a technique for compacting thread blocks by moving divergent threads to new warps until they re-converge.
 This approach resulted in a noticeable speed-up between 17% and 22%.
 Another example where a SIMT aware algorithm can perform better was proposed by Köster et al. (2020a).
 While they did not implement techniques for thread re-convergence, they implemented a thread compaction algorithm.
-On datadependent divergence it is possible for threads to end early, leaving a warp with only partial active threads.
+On data-dependent divergence it is possible for threads to end early, leaving a warp with only partial active threads.
 This means the inactive threads are still occupied and cannot be used for other work.
 Their thread compaction tackles this problem by moving active threads into a new thread block, releasing the inactive threads to perform other work.
 With this they were able to gain a speed-up of roughly 4 times compared to previous implementations.
-Adapting Multiple-Instruction Multiple-Data (MIMD) programs with synchronisation to run on SIMT architecture can be a difficult task, especially if the underlying architecture is not well understood.
-A static analysis tool and a transformer specifically designed to help avoid deadlocks with MIMD synchronisation is proposed by ElTantawy and Aamodt (2016).
-In addition, they proposed a hardware re-convergence mechanism that supports MIMD synchronisation.
-A survey by Khairy et al. (2019) explores different aspects of improving GPGPU performance architecturally.
-Specifically, they have compiled a list of different publications discussing algorithms for thread reconvergence, thread compaction and much more.
-Their main goal was to give a broad overview of many ways to improve the performance of GPGPU programming to help other developers.